12 Minute Read

 "I’m seeing firsthand what happens when the money runs out—even when you’ve planned," Sandy said.
 "My husband and I are working with an investing professional to give us direction now.
 I am thankful we started early to save regularly for retirement."

 Times May Be Tough, but They Can Also Be Rewarding

-Many times a parent’s financial challenges end up as a blessing for the entire family.
+Sometimes a parent’s financial challenges end up being a blessing for the entire family.
 As a single mom, Krystle M.’s mother was never able to build up much of a nest egg.
-But when Krystle, her husband and their two kids recently moved from Pennsylvania to South Carolina, they invited her mom to move with them.
+But when Krystle, her husband and their two kids moved from Pennsylvania to South Carolina, they invited her mom to come with them.

-Lori added that she and her husband never had a large income, but because they were debt-free, they were in a position to give her parents what they needed and keep their own retirement savings on track.
+Though Lori W. and her husband never had a large income, thanks to being debt-free, they were in a position to give her parents what they needed and keep their own retirement savings on track.

 Keep Your Retirement on Track by Working With a Pro

-In the end, there is no magical solution that will make it any easier to support your parents in retirement.
-But with a lot of communication, a sense of teamwork, a commitment to stick to your own retirement plan, and a relationship with an investing professional, you and your parents can find the silver linings in this challenging time—and maybe discover a way to appreciate this new chapter in your relationship.
+In the end, there’s no magical solution that will make supporting your parents in retirement a piece of cake.
+But with a lot of communication and teamwork, a commitment to stick to your own retirement plan, and a relationship with an investing professional, you and your parents can find the silver linings in this challenging time—and maybe even discover a way to appreciate this new chapter in your relationship.

 Are you looking for a qualified investing pro?
 With a client-first mentality, our network of SmartVestor Pros can help you think long-term.
 They can educate and empower you to reach your retirement goals, and you can rest assured that your SmartVestor Pro cares as much about your financial future as you do!

 Partner with a SmartVestor Pro today!